al6x/nim/keep/readme.md

 # Lodo

+- Show space with list of documents, control sorting etc in db config
+- Hide panel by default, show setting button on doc right
+- Live Tutorial
+- V Cache selected tags as view field, probably not, just use sqlite
+- Search for "health" doesn't work.
+- Add sorting to search and filter
+- Move trigrams into search
 - Display update time for docs
 - Sync with static html to public internet hosting
 - Sync with google/drive to mobile